hellerve/ptolemy/README.md

 work, but I am will be keeping an eye out from now on—and so that was rewarding in itself already.

+* [I am not a number: I am a free variable](http://strictlypositive.org/notanum.ps.gz) by **Connor McBride & James McKinna** (2004)

+Another epigram paper, but shorter and more approachable, because it describes the implementation of a specfic feature (syntax manipulation).
+It's probably also closer to my field of expertise and thus easier for me to understand.
+I enjoyed this paper as well.
+That being said, their insistence of putting an accent on role is a little irritating, because I don't understand it—one of the reasons I don't like The New Yorker articles sometimes.
+Also, I like how they talk about their users when they say: “Our foes cannot choose wicked names in order to make mischief.”

 ## Recreational

 ### Papers